trekonom/covidbw/README.md

-This is a personal repository which starting on Nov 14, 2021 provides a collection of data on the state of vaccination against COVID-19 in the German federal state of Baden-Wuerttemberg or as it is called “The Länd”.
+This is a personal repository which starting on Nov 14, 2021 provides a collection of data on the state of vaccination against COVID-19 in the German federal state of Baden-Wuerttemberg or as it is called: “The Länd”.

 # Data